codess-aus/PL-900/Bus_value.md

 **Al Builder** is a tool for creating models such as prediction and classification that you can use in your Power Apps and Flows.

+Al Builder allows you to automate form processing and predict outcomes like recognizing an image.